CeamanCollins/wsaa-project/README.md

 # Hosting

 Please find working example at https://ceamancollins.pythonanywhere.com/index.html.
 It may give an error on the first load, if this happens please refresh.

+You can view pizzas [here](https://ceamancollins.pythonanywhere.com/pizzas).
+You can view customers [here](https://ceamancollins.pythonanywhere.com/customers).

+You can view specific [customers](https://ceamancollins.pythonanywhere.com/customers/1) or [pizzas](https://ceamancollins.pythonanywhere.com/pizzas/1) by adding the id after a forwardslash.